dashrando/dash-randomizer/README.md

 npm install
 ```

 This monorepo is powered by [Turborepo](https://turbo.build/repo).
-You will need to follow their [installation instructions](https://turbo.build/repo/docs/installing).
+You will need to follow their [installation instructions](https://turbo.build/repo/docs/installing) and ensure it is installed.

 ### Running Apps
 To run all apps in parallel, you will need to run the `dev` command.